 You’ve seen the list of plants that deer love.
 So instead of planting them, see if there is a similar plant that can take its place that is less appetizing to deer.

 A very common substitute is trading tulips with daffodils.
 Okay, they don’t look similar, but daffodils are beautiful flowers that will still add the vibrant colors that most people plant tulips for.
 Not to mention, both plants come back year after year.

-Another good substitute planting rose varieties with more thorns.
+Another good substitute is planting rose varieties with more thorns.
 The less thorny options may make gardening easier, but it also makes it easier for deer to eat them too.
-It is a bit in the gray area if we’re talking about humane methods, though, because thorny roses might hurt them.
+It is a bit of a gray area if we’re talking about humane methods, though, because thorny roses might hurt them.

-So try to keep these substitutions in mind as you decide on which plants to use at your home this year.
+Try to keep those substitutions in mind as you decide on which plants to use at your home this year.

-Placing a tall fence around your garden to help keep deer out is an effective method, but this option can be costly unless you choose to make a fence from pallet woods.
+Placing a tall fence around your garden to help keep deer out is an effective method.
+However, this option can be costly unless you choose to make a fence from pallet woods.

 Using a deer-resistant hedge of shrubs around your property is also a great option.
 If you hide the enticing plants from their sight, getting into your garden becomes less enticing.

 Some good options for hedge shrubs are boxwood shrubs, cherry-laurels, green giant arborvitae, and virescens western red cedars.